-In 2023, Vertimass expanded into the Europe, Middle East and North Africa (“EMEA”) region with the acquisition of Ekobenz, a Poland-based company that commercially produces high-quality renewable gasoline, LPG, and other fuels.
+In 2023, Vertimass expanded into the Europe, Middle East and North Africa (“EMEA”) region.
+The firm currently has a pending acquisition of Ekobenz, a Poland-based company that commercially produces high-quality renewable gasoline, LPG, and other fuels.
 The Ekobenz facility provides a large-scale platform on which Vertimass EMEA can build a near-term introduction of the Vertimass Consolidated Alcohol Deoxygenation and Oligomerization (CADO) process for sustainable aviation fuel (SAF) production.
 This acquisition was made in an effort to bolster the production of Vertimass’ biofuel technology beyond the United States and accelerate its commercialization.

 Vertimass’ technology offers a simpler, one-step conversion process and does not require distillation, resulting in a lower CAPEX and higher efficiency.

 The Vertimass EMEA goal is to ultimately provide significant volumes of sustainable aviation fuel that help both the United States and the European Union achieve 2035 climate change reduction goals.

 Important Information – Risk Factors

 An investment in Vertimass must be considered speculative.
 There are no guarantees of distributions or returns, and an investor may lose all or part of their investment.
 There are various risks related to an investment in Vertimass which are described in the Private Placement Memorandum.
 These risks include: